Marina the Monk: Legend

-Marina (in some Western traditions, or Mary or Mariam in other manuscript traditions) was the child of wealthy Christian parents and was born in Al-Qalamoun, near Tripoli, in present-day Lebanon.
+Marina was the child of wealthy Christian parents and was born in Al-Qalamoun, near Tripoli, in present-day Lebanon.
 Marina's mother died when she was very young, and so the child was raised as a devout Christian by her husband, Eugenius.
 As Marina approached marriageable age, Eugenius intended to find his child a husband and then retire to the Monastery of Qannoubine in the Kadisha Valley of Lebanon.
 Marina, upon learning of his plan, asked why he intended to save his own soul "and destroy mine."
 He responded, "What shall I do with you?
 You are a woman", and Marina answered that they would both live as monks together.
 Marina shaved her head, changed into men's clothes and took up the name Marinos.
 Eugenius, seeing his child's strong determination, gave all his possessions to the poor and travelled with Marinos to the Kadisha Valley to live in monastic community life, where they shared a cell.
 The other monks attributed Marinos' soft voice to long periods of prayer, or else believed their new brother was a male eunuch.

 After ten years of prayer, fasting and worship together, Eugenius died.
 Now alone, Marinos became only more intently ascetic and continued to conceal her sex.
 One day, the abbot of the monastery sent four monks including Marinos to attend to some business for the monastery.
 As the journey was long, they were forced to spend the night at an inn.
 Also lodging there was a soldier of the eastern Roman front.
-Upon seeing the beauty of the inn keeper's daughter, who was working there, the soldier seduced her and defiled her virginity, instructing her to say, "that the young monk, Father Marinos, did that to me" should she conceive a child.
+Upon seeing the beauty of the inn keeper's daughter, who was working there, the soldier seduced her and took her virginity, instructing her to say, "that the young monk, Father Marinos, did that to me" should she conceive a child.